 “Service staffs had expressed great concern over the force assignment issue.
 The Service Chiefs viewed the ‘assignment’ of forces to STRATSERCOM as a dangerous precedent, the Navy in particular.
 Service staffs informally recommended non-concurrence based on the possibility that future CINCs could demand the same command arrangements with concomitant loss of service control of component forces.

 *All excerpts have been taken from Phoenix Rising: From the Ashes of Desert One to the Rebirth of U.S. Special Operations, Casemate Publishers.

 The immediate post World War Two strategic landscape in the United States was dominated by the development of nuclear weapons, and their application.
-In his book on American strategic thought Russell Weigley includes a chapter on the ascendancy of the civilian national security establishment amid the primacy of the early nuclear age.
-As the Cold War progressed these civilian ‘strategy intellectuals’ would become influential on American strategic doctrine.
+In his book on American strategic thought, Russell Weigley includes a chapter on the ascendancy of the civilian national security establishment amid the primacy of the early nuclear age.
+As the Cold War progressed, civilian ‘strategy intellectuals’ became influential on American strategic doctrine.

 “Choosing among weapons systems, however, necessarily required judgments among various possible strategies.
 Making choices among future weapons systems and strategies would necessarily also involve choices among forms of military organization.
 And choices involving strategy and organization would carry the analysis far into the realms of policy.
 The expanded form of operations analysis which began with the effort to analyze the uses of future as well as existing weapons came to be called ‘systems analysis.’

 “As Kissinger saw it, the strategy of deterrence when expressed as the doctrine of massive retaliation was the strategy that really forswore the diplomatic and strategic initiative.
 It amounted to a renunciation of the use of force except to counter the most unambiguous forms of aggression, because the weapons to be employed were too horrendous to be fired in any less circumstances.